Legislative Standards Act 1992

 Housing Legislation Amendment Bill 2022

 This bill supports two housing reforms: enabling the Homes for Homes charitable donation scheme to operate in Queensland, and improving financial transparency in retirement villages.
-Homes for Homes allows property owners to voluntarily donate a small percentage of their sale price to fund social housing, while the retirement village changes give residents better access to financial information about how their fees are spent.
+Homes for Homes allows property owners to voluntarily donate a portion of their sale price to fund social and affordable housing.
+The retirement village changes give residents better access to financial information about how their fees and charges are spent.

 Greenhouse Gas Storage Amendment Bill 2025

 This bill allows disused greenhouse gas exploration wells to be converted into water supply bores and given to rural landholders for free.
-After Queensland banned carbon storage in the Great Artesian Basin in 2024, the company CTSCo was left with wells that would normally be plugged and abandoned - this bill instead lets them be repurposed as a useful water resource for farming.
+After Queensland banned carbon storage in the Great Artesian Basin in 2024, the company CTSCo was left with wells that would normally be plugged and abandoned.
+This bill instead lets those wells be repurposed as a useful water resource for farming.

 Heavy Vehicle National Law Amendment Bill 2025